Symbolic Interactionism Theory

 Through socialization, especially in childhood, we learn to view ourselves as others might (developing the “me”).

-Mead described how children progress from simple imitation of others, to playing at taking on single roles (e.g. pretending to be a parent – playing “house”), and finally to understanding multiple roles in organized games (which leads to grasping the perspective of the “generalized other,” or society at large).
+Mead described how children progress from simple imitation of others, to playing at taking on single roles – for example, pretending to be a parent, playing “house.”

 This process is how we develop a fully-formed self that can fit into society.